Here’s what you need to know about our new open educational resources library

 Blended learning is a foundation of AlphaPlus services for instructors and program planners.

-Through eNet, technology coaching, training and tech support services, AlphaPlus helps literacy educators employ blended learning methodologies.
+Through eNet, technology coaching, workshops and tech support services, AlphaPlus helps literacy educators employ blended learning methodologies.

 What does AlphaPlus mean by blended learning?